camunda/camunda-bpm-spring-boot-starter/README.md

 ## How to contribute

+*Hint for eclipse users:* clone the repo as `camunda-spring-boot-starter-root`

 ## Code Format

 We use http://editorconfig.org in this project.
 If your IDE supports it, you do not have to add any additional configuration.